-Humber’s Behavioural Science degree program provides you with the knowledge, skills and abilities required for in-depth work in the behavioural science field with individuals throughout the lifespan.
+Humber’s Bachelor of Behavioural Science degree program provides you with the knowledge, skills and abilities required for in-depth work in the behavioural science field with individuals throughout the lifespan.
 The program is firmly grounded in the theory, principles and practices of behavioural science (applied behaviour analysis and cognitive behavioural approaches) and psychology.
-The program focuses on empirical data as it investigates behaviour and cognitive events and the influence of environmental factors on behaviour.
-A broad perspective within the field of psychology includes the study of motivation, emotion, perception, personality, mental illness and genetic factors on human behaviour within the social system.
+Applied behavioural analysis uses behavioural rules in everyday situations to help people change their behaviour to improve quality of life.
+The program focuses on data obtained through observation as it investigates behaviour, cognitive events and the influence of envronmental factors on behaviour.

 Upon successful completion of the program, a graduate will: